Below are answers to FAQs about the GED®.

 The online study material, powered by the GED Academy™, that we offer is self-paced, so the time it may take candidates to prepare and feel ready to book their tests may vary.
 However, it can be accomplished in just a few months.

 There is no prerequisite qualification.
-To write the GED® tests, candidates must be age 16 or older and must have a form of South African identification with a photo, such as a Smart ID, ID book or Passport.
+To write the GED® tests, candidates must be age 16 or older and must have a form of South African identification with a photo and signature, such as a Smart ID, ID book or Passport.

 Students who have reached about grade 10 level or higher usually manage very well.